At P&N, we believe in the power of &. We know that when people work together, individuals, families, groups and our community will flourish.

 Helping &nds is a program which supports those in need in our community.
 It enables P&N members to nominate deserving WA individuals or community groups to receive much needed financial or services support.

 As a P&N Bank member, you too have the power to make a direct difference to those in need.

 This program helps individuals, couples and families who are facing hardship or have basic needs that are not being met.
 Any existing P&N Bank member can nominate someone for assistance at any time of the year by applying on the P&N Bank website.

 Since its launch, Helping &nds Individuals has helped many Western Australian families in their hour of need:

 Visit the Who we've helped page to see how Helping &nds can make a difference to individuals and families.

-Only P&N Bank members can nominate but the person you nominate to receive the support doesn't need to be a P&N Bank member.
+Only P&N Bank members can nominate, but the person you nominate to receive the support does not need to be a P&N Bank member.

-This is our quarterly contribution program where we provide assistance to community groups or small not-for-profit organisations.
+Helping &nds groups is our quarterly contribution program where, through member nominations on our website, we provide assistance to community groups or small not-for-profit organisations.

 For a more localised experience please enter your location below...

 Set your location for a more localised experience.